 I obtained a doctoral degree in history and am doing research on military history and armed conflicts since 2007.
 In the last 10 years my main work focused on security policy and conflict research.
 As a result I am following trends and developments in the defence industry just as much as the relevant policies.

 Even though I spent some time in the military as almost every male Austrian citizen, I never considered myself a professional soldier.
 The experience in an airmobile unit was a unique experience however, which shaped me personally.

-LEO with long time operational experience and SF background.
+LEO with long time operational experience.
 Sport and Operations Trainer.

 LEO with SWAT background, now K9 officer.

 Offenlegung gem. §25 Mediengesetz:

 Persönlicher Blog und Informationsaustausch